The 9 Best Phone Lock Box Timers of 2025 (Ranked & Reviewed)

 It has a max timer of 99 hours and includes a 10-second “hesitation period” before it locks.
 Its key feature is a limited emergency unlock that can be used five times in its lifetime, offering a last-resort escape hatch.
 It’s a solid, budget-friendly choice for individuals.

-Made famous on Shark Tank, the KSafe is a precommitment device built on a simple, powerful principle: zero overrides.
+Made famous on Shark Tank, the KSafe lock box is a precommitment device built on a simple, powerful principle: zero overrides.
 Once you set the timer (for up to 10 days), there is no turning back.
 The container is see-through, which can be a double-edged sword; some find it motivating to see what they’re resisting, while others find the glowing screen an unbearable temptation.
-We prefer opaque, but the KSafe’s unwavering strictness is its biggest selling point for those serious about breaking a habit.

 Vaydeer Metal Timed Lock Box

 If the plastic construction of other boxes feels too flimsy for your willpower, meet the Vaydeer.
-This is the maximum-security prison of phone lock boxes.
+This is the maximum-security prison with phone lock boxes.
 The container is made of sturdy metal, making it nearly impossible to break into without serious tools.
 It features an incredibly long timer (up to 365 days) and, like the KSafe, has a strict no-override policy.
-It’s the most expensive and heavy-duty option on our list, designed for those who need an unbreakable commitment.

-Lockabox One lock box
+Lockabox One

 The Lockabox One breaks the mold because it’s not a timer.
 Instead, it uses a simple, resettable 3-digit combination lock.
 This makes it less of a willpower-training tool and more of an access-control device.
-It’s perfect for shared environments think locking up snacks in a shared fridge, securing medication from children, or creating a designated tech-free box in a dorm room.
-Since you know the code, it relies on discipline rather than forced waiting.
-It’s a high-quality, versatile storage box for a different purpose.
+It’s perfect for shared environments, think locking up snacks in a shared fridge, securing medication from children, or creating a designated tech-free box in a dorm room.

 Mindsight Personal Timed Lock Box

-Love the features of our top pick but need something portable?
+Love the features of our top pick, but need something portable?
 The Mindsight Personal is the answer.
-It packs all the great features of its larger sibling including the three versatile locking modes and emergency support override into a compact case designed for a single phone.
+It packs all the great features of its larger sibling, including the three versatile locking modes and emergency support override, into a compact case designed for a single phone.
 It’s small enough to throw in a backpack for a focused study session at the library.
-A key difference is that it uses a rechargeable USB-C battery instead of AAs.

 ySky Safe Timed Lock Box for Phone

 This is ySky’s answer to the larger Mindsight and KSafe boxes.
 It offers a large capacity for multiple devices and a unique feature set at a very competitive price.
 It has a timed mode (up to 100 hours) with a 5-use emergency unlock, but also a “Lockbox Mode” that locks indefinitely and opens with a secret button sequence.
-This dual functionality makes it a flexible choice for families on a budget.

 Habit Control Cell Phone Lock Box with Timer

 This phone-specific lock box is designed for daily, short-term lockups.
 Its timer maxes out at 24 hours, making it ideal for enforcing overnight phone breaks or focused work sessions during the day.
 Like the ySky, it allows for emergency calls via a removable window and has a limited number of emergency unlocks.
-Its unique feature is a sound/silent mode, allowing you to turn off beeps and clicks for discreet use.

 Yondr Home Tray

 The Yondr Home Tray is in a class of its own.
 This is less a lock box and more a luxury “digital dead zone.”
-Lined with Faraday fabric, it blocks all signals 5G, Wi-Fi, Cellular, Bluetooth, and GPS.
+Lined with Faraday fabric, it blocks all signals: 5G, Wi-Fi, Cellular, Bluetooth, and GPS.
 The goal isn’t just to lock your phone away, but to make it completely silent and untrackable.
-It locks with a simple manual key, making it more about creating a phone-free environment than fighting temptation with a timer.
-Its beautiful design is meant to blend into your home decor, but it comes with a premium price tag to match.

 Different Types: From Basic to “Smart”